-Thankfully, by cultivating preventative habits now, you can not only strengthen your immune system, but can also ensure you optimize your productivity and performance at work.
+Fortunately, by adopting preventative habits now, you can bolster your immune system and enhance your productivity and performance at work.

-To prevent illness this upcoming season, we asked expert health coaches to share their top six immunity-boosting habits for fall.
+To help you stay well this season, we consulted expert health coaches to share their top six immunity-boosting habits for fall.

 1. Go to Bed One Hour Earlier